 For its second edition, in 2013, Frontières curated 12 projects, as well as 12 Off-Frontières projects, from Quebec and Canada, the USA, Mexico, the UK, Ireland, France, Spain, Germany, Poland and New Zealand.
 It notably included projects from Joe Dante, Maurice Devereaux, Jeremy Gillespie & Steven Kostanski, Buddy Giovinazzo, Bobcat Goldthwait, Caradog James, Josh Johnson, Jason Lapeyre, Michael Peterson, Michael & Shawn Rasmussen, Franck Richard, Boris Rodriguez, Richard Stanley and Andrzej Zulawski.
 The event increased its reach with 280 attendants and improved locations.

-In 2013, Frontières also successfully won a bid with MEDIA Mundus funding, to expand the market to Europe.
-Frontières will thus have 2 editions in 2014, its third one in Brussels from April 10 to 12, during the Brussels International Fantastic Film Festival, followed by its fourth one in Montreal from July 24 to 27, during the Industry Rendez-Vous of the Fantasia International Film Festival.
+In 2013, Frontières won a bid with MEDIA Mundus funding, to expand the market to Europe.
+Frontières thus expanded to 2 editions in 2014, its third one in Brussels from April 10 to 12, during the Brussels International Fantastic Film Festival, followed by its fourth one in Montreal from July 24 to 27.